joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/11/business/european-central-bank-rates.html

 **Israel Announces New Operation Against Hamas, After Killing Top Leader’s Sons**\
-`The military carried out what it called a precise operation in Gaza to kill members of the group, after attacking a car carrying three sons of Ismail Haniyeh, its political leader.`\
+`The military said it had carried out an operation in Gaza to kill members of Hamas, a day after attacking a car carrying three sons of Ismail Haniyeh, the group’s political leader.`\
 https://nytimes.com/2024/04/11/world/middleeast/israel-hamas-attack-haniyeh.html

 **This Artificially Intelligent Pin Wants to Free You From Your Phone**\